 (I am/shannatrenholm.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.)

-The information in this article reflects my experience on moving to Portugal—I’m not sharing it to be debated, or to be told I did it wrong, etc. I’m just sharing my process in the hope that it will help someone who’s curious about how to get started.
+The information in this article reflects my experience of moving to Portugal—I’m not sharing it to be debated or to be told I did it wrong, etc. I’m sharing in the hope that it will help someone who’s curious about how to get started.

-I am also not claiming that the information here is 100% accurate.
+I’m not claiming the information here is 100% accurate.
 Things change; Portuguese bureaucracy has its own quirks.
 Don’t take my word for it—do your own research or hire an assistant, as I did.

-I will likely add to this post over time, so check back regularly for updates!
+Lastly, I will add to this post over time, so check back regularly for updates!